Ask the Commish.Com

 If you use this to your advantage when you are drafting, you can decide when you should draft a particular position based on tiering upon how many points separate the players that follow him.
 Let’s run through an example to demonstrate the point.
 It’s the 1st round and a run on RBs is in full bloom.

-The top 3 RBs have just been drafted consecutively and you are wondering if you should take a RB with the #4 pick.
-You note that the 5th ranked RB is projected to score 236 points in 2021, whereas the next three RBs are all projected to score between 229 and 236 points.
-Obviously, the difference between the 5th RB and the 8th RB is not very significant.
-In fact, it’s not until the 9 th RB, who is projected to score 209 points, that the difference is noteworthy.
+The top 3 RBs have just been drafted consecutively right atfter the #2 WR goes and you are wondering if you should take a RB with the #6 pick.
+You note that the 5th ranked RB is projected to score 241.5 points in 2026, whereas the next three RBs are all projected to score between 217 and 227 points.
+Obviously, the difference between the 5th RB and the 8th RB is pretty significant.
+In fact, even the very next (6th) RB, who is projected to score 227.75 points is a pretty pronounced drop form the 241.5 currently on the board.

-So, there is not exceptional value to be had drafting a RB with the #5 pick.
-Your best bet here would be to try to trade down to the #8 spot to try to get better value at the RB position.
-If you can’t do that, then you are probably better served drafting a different position.
-Note, for example, the considerable gap between the top projected WR (247) and the second rated WR (220).
-As we have been saying, Megatron is in a tier all by himself!
+So, there may be decent value to be had drafting a RB with the #5 pick.
+That said, you should also note that the #3 WR is projected to score 205.5 points, and the dropoff to #4 WR is 199.75, which is not nearly as steep as the dropoff at RB from RB5 to RB6.
+Moreover, the decline in projections for the next several WRs beginning at WR4 are negligible.
+In fact, only about 10 total fantasy points separates WR3 from WR5.
+Thus, you are probably better served drafting a RB here.
+Note, for example, the considerable gap between the top projected WR (251.75) and the second rated WR (227.75).
+As we have been saying, Ja'Marr Chase is in a tier all by himself!

 Fields (Table 1):